InetDaemon

 5 / 2 = 2 remainder = 1

-BINARY TO DECIMAL
+BINARY to DECIMAL

 Each binary column has a corresponding decimal value.
 You can add the decimal values of all columns that have a '1' in them and you will get the decimal equivalent.